vivekmahajan380/DotNetCoreAPI_Using_RedisCache/README.md

       `"RedisConnectionString" :  "localhost:6300"`

-      `[Please note you can run Redis in any of the way, In your local machine, inside Docker or you can use Azure Redis cache instance as well and update the path
+      #### `[Please note] You can run Redis in any of the way: In your local machine, inside Docker container or you can use Azure Redis cache instance as well and update the             path accordingly.`
-      accordingly.]`

  4. Example uses one API Endpoint to get user data.
 While fecthing data if data exists in Cache it feches data from Cache else fecthes from Database.